gqmaguirejr/KTH-3rd-cycle-template-restructured/README.md

                 "fname": "Gerald Q."
             }
         ],
-        "equal_contributors": [],
+        "equal_contributors": []
     }

 ```
-Note that the essential fields to configure were: "status": "included",         "label": "techreport:A", "bib_key": "bnlMPS1975", "in_bib": true, and         "specific_contributors".
-These are essential since only publications that are included cause the CReDiT_Matrix_Wizard to ask about them using the indicated "label"; together with the information from the indicated "bib_key" in the bib_path (configured in the wizard as `references.bib`).
+Note that the essential fields to configure were: "status": "included",         "label": "techreport:A", "bib_key": "bnlMPS1975", "in_bib": true, "tab_index": 9, and "specific_contributors".
+These are essential since only publications that are included cause the CReDiT_Matrix_Wizard to ask about them using the indicated "label"; together with the information from the indicated "bib_key" in the bib_path (configured in the wizard as `references.bib`); and indicated that this publication should be added at the tab index position 9 (the next numeric position).

 If one runs the command `streamlit run ./scripts/CReDiT_Matrix_Wizard.py` and selected the techreport:A tab you will seen the configuration:
 ![Configured myself as a collaborator contributing to software and visualization in the MPS Collaboration](figures/wizard-collaboration-example.png)